Fredde87/tado/README.md

 I have created this plugin that is available on the Vera / MiOS app store for end users to install.

-I wrote the plugin to control my Smart AC Controller from Tado but I have also tested it against a Smart Thermostat.
-I have not tested it against a Smart Radiator Valve as I have not got one but if anyone wants to lend me their Tado.com account then I can test and update to add support for it.
+I wrote the plugin to control my Smart AC Controller from Tado but I have also tested it against a Smart Thermostat and a Smart Radiator Valve.

 In general it seems to be fairly stable now, but I havent got a large test base so I welcome any feedback from anyone who has tested it.